zhongkai-dev/imageshare/README.md

 1. Open the application in your browser at http://localhost:3000
 2. Enter any 6-digit number (e.g., 123456) to login or register
-3. Upload files using the form at the bottom of the chat
+3. Send messages or upload images using the form at the bottom of the chat
-4. View your uploaded files in the chat stream
+4. View your messages and uploaded images in the chat stream
 5. Click on images to see them in fullscreen mode
-6. Download or delete files as needed
+6. Copy text messages using the copy button
+7. Delete entire message bubbles with the delete button

 ### Multiple Users

 - Each user gets their own private chat space
 - Different users can use different 6-digit numbers (e.g., one user can use 123456, another can use 654321)
-- Files are only visible to the user who uploaded them
+- Messages and images are only visible to the user who created them

+### PWA Features

+- **Install on Device**: Click the "Install App" button in the navbar to install the app on your device
+- **Offline Support**: The app works offline, showing previously loaded messages and images
+- **Add to Home Screen**: On iOS devices, use the "Add to Home Screen" option in the share menu

 ## Technical Details